-- Title 30 Code of Federal Regulations (30 CFR) 75.1700, requires coal mine operators to take reasonable measures to locate oil and gas wells penetrating coalbeds or any underground area of a coal mine. - The term "setback distance" is the distance between a well and the closest point of development mining (i.e., the rib-to-well distance). - Mine operators must establish and maintain a coal barrier of at least 300 feet in diameter (150-foot setback distance) around these wells unless they obtain approval from the District Manager for a lesser setback distance. - The standard also allows the District Manager to require a greater barrier based on the depth of the mine, other geologic conditions, or other factors.
+- Title 30 Code of Federal Regulations (30 CFR) 75.1700, requires coal mine operators to take reasonable measures to locate oil and gas wells penetrating coalbeds or any underground area of a coal mine. - Mine operators must establish and maintain a coal barrier of at least 300 feet in diameter around these wells unless they obtain approval from the District Manager for a lesser distance. - The standard also allows the District Manager to require a greater barrier based on the depth of the mine, other geologic conditions, or other factors.